wilsonmar/wilsonmar.github.io/_posts/2018-07-17-salesforce-rock-stars.md

    <a name="GolderHoodie"></a>

-   * Only 7 Golden Hoodies have been awarded by Salesforce, <a target="_blank" href="https://www.businessinsider.com/salesforces-golden-hoodies-are-the-rarest-of-swag-2017-11">the rarest of awardees</a>.
+   * Golden Hoodies awarded by Salesforce, <a target="_blank" href="https://www.businessinsider.com/salesforces-golden-hoodies-are-the-rarest-of-swag-2017-11">the rarest of awardees</a>.
+See them together at https://twitter.com/i/status/1048729421585240066

    <a name="TopBlogger"></a>